TD-Addon/StandardsValidator/WARNINGS.md

 This line declares a local variable that shares its name with a built-in function, most commonly `OnActivate`.
 This can break other scripts attempting to use that function if they were compiled later.

+### Uses Position instead of PositionCell
+This script uses the `Position` function which can cause issues in Morrowind.exe. `PositionCell` should be used instead.

 # The extended validator (extendedvalidator.js)

 ## Ownership checks